AjayTomar3342/MSR-Assignment-2/README.md

   Please note that after each run of the file Guava Repository Folder from the Process folder has to be deleted manually as for each run, GitHub API scrapes updated data and for successfull scraping older data has to be deleted

 ## Alternative Process for acquiring the results:
-For quick running of program, PyCharm use is suggested as it has good controls for remving manual steps to pull a repository and get it running.
+For quick running of program, PyCharm use is suggested as it has good controls for removing manual steps to pull a repository and get it running.

 Steps are:
   * **Step 1:**